 We start the day with discussions on the first working paper submitted to the chair.
 This means that a proposition of the document has been proposed by a delegate, and everybody gives his opinion on it.
 As we go into further details of the drafting process, I have to show more and more what I don’t like, and what I oppose to.
 I find one allie, Saudi Arabia.
 We build some sort of axis of the devil, haha.
 In 1948, Saudi Arabia is an islamic country, very religious who wants to be an example for the muslim world.
 I also try to find allies in the communist coalition, especially with the USSR, to oppose the western model of human rights.

 I have several arguments.
 South Africa is one the only prosper and stable country in the African continent, and forcing him to adopt the Declaration of Human rights would put it into danger.
 I demonstrate that the western countries that today show a big commitment to Human Rights are also the ones who violated them the most in the human kind history.
+At the end of the day, three documents emerge: the capitalist, socialist, and third world visions on the human rights.

 At night, everybody joins the “cabaret night”, the most formal party.